Why be a tutor?

 Do you enjoy helping fellow students and know a thing or two about succeeding in college?
 Then join our staff!

 Learning Support Services is a phenomenal place to work.
-We accept applications year-round for student tutor positions and office assistant positions.
+We accept applications year-round for student tutor positions and intermittently for office assistant positions.
 LSS leadership uses these applications to create a pool of qualified candidates and makes new hires at various times throughout the year based on the program's needs and funding.

 Benefits of being a tutor include: